babycamel/afew/README.md

 ## Exercises

 Exercises will be completed in Jupyter notebooks.
+Jupyter notebooks are interactive amthematical notebooks that are based on the idea of literate programming, where the words and comments are just as important as writing computer code.
+Think of them as like Word documents that can do calculations and plot graphs.

 ## Week 1